-When proposed Reliability Standards or interpretations are filed for review, it is important that the Commission analyze them and respond in a timely manner because the standards or interpretations become mandatory and enforceable only after Commission approval.
-In FY 2012, the Commission is committed to analyzing and processing proposed Reliability Standards in a timely manner by issuing orders for 75 percent of filed Reliability Standards within 18 months of the filing date.
-In FY 2010, the Commission exceeded this target; processing 96% of filed Reliability Standards within 18 months.
-Despite these accomplishments. the Commission will continue to explore ways to improve the efficiency and effectiveness of the reliability standards development and implementation process.
-The Commission initiated Reliability Technical Conferences in July 2010 and February 2011 to improve communications and expectations, and to prioritize reliability standards development.
+When proposed Reliability Standards or interpretations are filed for review, it is important that the Commission analyze them and respond in a timely manner because they become mandatory and enforceable only after Commission approval.
+In FY 2013, the Commission is committed to processing proposed analyzing and Reliability Standards in a timely manner by issuing orders for 80 percent of filed Reliability Standards within 18 months of the filing date.
+In FY 2011, the Commission exceeded its target of 75 percent by processing 96 percent of filed Reliability Standards within 18 months.
+Despite these accomplishments, the Commission will continue to explore ways to improve the efficiency and effectiveness of the reliability standards development implementation process. and Commission held reliability technical conferences in FY 2011 to improve communications and expectations with the electric industry, and to prioritize reliability standards development.

-Under section 215 of the FPA, as created by EPAct 2005, the Commission has jurisdiction over the certified ERO, any Regional Entities, and all users, owners and operators of the bulk-power system in the United States excluding Alaska and Hawaii, including but not limited to the public and governmental entities described in section 201(f) of the FPA.
+Under section 215 of the FPA, the Commission has jurisdiction over the certified ERO, any Regional Entities, and all users, owners and operators of the bulk-power system in the continental United States.

-STRATEGY 2 Monitor, audit, and enforce Reliability Standards
+Monitor, audit, and enforce Reliability Standards